joelhawksley/identity/talks/2021/slides.md

 ^ has been a huge lesson in empathy.

-^ What's stuck out to me is that in every issue, PR, or discussion posted
+^ What's stuck out to me is that in every issue, PR, or discussion post

 ^ There is something to be learned.
 Even the small stuff.